 Recovery Friendly

 $1.Five million to Eastern Kentucky Concentrated Employment Program, Inc. (EKCEP) in Hazard for the Eastern Kentucky Addiction Recovery & Training Program.
-In partnership with Sullivan University, the program offers peer aid and education for people in recuperation and could certify groups as “healing-friendly offices.”
+In partnership with Sullivan University, the program offers peer aid and education for people in recovery and could certify groups as “healing-friendly offices.”

 $1.7 million to the Fletcher Group in Lexington, Kentucky, for the Recovery, Hope, Opportunity, and Resiliency software will provide new addiction healing packages in jap Kentucky.